Jo Stanley

 Joanne McFarlane (née Bailey), commonly known as Jo Stanley, is an Australian television and radio presenter and comedian.

 Stanley was a host of Jo & Lehmo on Gold 104.3 from 2016 to 2017.
 She previously hosted Weekend Breakfast on the Hit Network and The Matt and Jo Show on Fox FM from 2003 until 2013.
+In 2020, Stanley created the Broad Radio podcast later launching it into a radio broadcasting platform in 2024.

 Career

 Stanley has made guest appearances on Clever, Temptation, Australia's Brainiest Kid, The Panel, Melbourne International Comedy Festival, Thank God You're Here, The Project, Studio 10 and Hughesy, We Have a Problem.

 Stanley started her radio career on Fox FM on Sunday Nights with Jodie J Hill.
 Jo and Jodie then moved to mornings on Fox FM with a program called Jodie & Jo, which rated highly.
 During the late 1990s Stanley, with Hill, began hosting Boob Tube, a comedy variety show produced by RMITV and broadcast on Melbourne's community television station Channel 31.

 In 2003, Jodie & Jo moved to Triple M to host a radio show called The Whole Shebang, remaining with the show until the end of the year.

 In late 2003, Tracy Bartram resigned from the breakfast show at Fox FM, and was replaced by Stanley, forming Matt, Jo and Benno with the Fabulous Adam Richard, alongside Matt Tilley, Craig Bennett and Adam Richard.
 With Bennett departing only months into the 2003, it was renamed The Matt & Jo Show.
 When the show ended in November 2013, the show was the number 1 breakfast show in Melbourne with more listeners than any other breakfast show and had led the FM share for more than 40 surveys (5 years).
 The show was replaced by Fifi & Dave.

 Before radio, Stanley performed live with a Melbourne comedy group The Toasted Marshmallows, which later changed its name to The Gorskys.
 The Gorskys also featured Liam Cody and Chris Tomkins of Man Bites God.
 She also performed live with Jodie J Hill in a number of Melbourne International Comedy Festival shows and has appeared on Thank God You're Here.